bumpylumps/bumpylumps/README.md

 - 👯 I’m looking to collaborate on **Open Source Paranormal Projects**

-- 👨‍💻 All of my projects are available at [bumpsites.netlify.app](bumpsites.netlify.app)
+- 👨‍💻 All of my projects are available at [bumpsites.com](bumpsites.com)

 - 📫 How to reach me: **alexander.fulop.art@gmail.com**